crazybie/tref/README.md

 ## Motivation
 I am a C++ game developer, I have been hunting for a easy to use reflection library for a long time, but none of them make me happy completely.
-What I need is a reflection system than:
+What I need is a reflection system that:

 - Reflect the field name. (magic_get excluded)
     - Needed by json reader & writer.